alicolville/Weight-Tracker/readme.txt

 * Improvement: Upgrading charting library (chart.js) and underlying code to 3.2.0.
 * Improvement: Added support for curved (bezier) lines for custom fields when plotted on charts.
 * Improvement: Added the argument "title" to the the [wt-form] shortcode.
 * Improvement: Added the argument "force-todays-date" to the the [wt-form] shortcode.
+Read more https://docs.yeken.uk/shortcodes/wt-form.html
 * Improvement: Added the argument "weight-mandatory" to the the [wt-form] shortcode.
+Read more https://docs.yeken.uk/shortcodes/wt-form.html
 * Improvement: Added the argument "weight-mandatory" to the the [wt] shortcode.
+* Improvement: Added the argument "type" to the shortcode [wt-form].
+Specifies type of form.
+Either weight entry (weight), Set target (target), custom fields or both weight and custom fields.
+Read more https://docs.yeken.uk/shortcodes/wt-form.html
 * Improvement: Placeholder values in weight/custom-field/target forms will now have suffixes.
 * Improvement: Added BMI numeric value in admin data tables.
 * Improvement: Added additional error handling around the ID argument for the [wt-challenges] shortcode.